Irradiation facilities

 Irradiation and Matter

 Research in this area focuses on fundamental studies of the irradiation behavior of a wide variety of materials used in the nuclear power industry (metal alloys, glasses, ceramics, polymers).
-Experiments involve the use of external irradiation tools (ion or electron gas pedals), and benefit in parallel from major simulation efforts.
+Radiation chemistry is also used for accelerated ageing experiments.
+Experiments involve the use of external irradiation tools (photons or electrons), and benefit in parallel from major simulation efforts.

 Studies focus in particular on the microstructural evolution of materials (and associated aging), as well as the resulting changes in their properties (brittleness, corrosion resistance, chemical reactivity, etc.), in relation to their potential uses.